Shelina Zadorsky: Tottenham Hotspur

 In August 2020, due to Orlando Pride withdrawing from the Challenge Cup due to COVID-19, Zadorsky moved to English FA WSL club Tottenham Hotspur on loan ahead of the 2020–21 season.
 The loan was made permanent through the end of the season in January 2021.
 With Zadorsky's leadership skills and elite play, she was appointed captain during the 2021–22 season.

 West Ham United

 On 3 January 2024, Zadorsky joined West Ham United on loan until the end of the 2023–24 season.
 Following the expiration of her contract with Tottenham, she returned to West Ham on a free transfer on 19 August 2024.
 Having been made the club's vice-captain in the summer of 2024, it was announced on July 24, 2025, that she had signed a one-year contract to extend her time with West Ham with head coach Rheanne Skinner saying Zadorsky that "She knows what it takes to be a winner.
 Her attitude on a daily basis is a great example for the other players around her".
+She underwent surgery following an injury sustained in training in December 2025.

+AFC Toronto

+On July 8, 2026, it was announced that Zadorsky had declined a contract extension with West Ham and had instead signed for Northern Super League club AFC Toronto.